 When run with increased surface roughness the LES simulated winds become weaker and the simulated two meter temperature increases.
-The results described here emphasize the need for a more dense mesonet of observations with high temporal resolution, and preferably high-resolution 4dimensional observations of winds and temperature of the boundary layer, in order to properly validate this kind of simulations.
+The results described here emphasize the need for a more dense mesonet of observations with high temporal resolution is necessary in order to properly validate this kind of simulations.
 Such observations are also necessary in order to re-calibrate the roughness lengths in the surface flux calculations for LES applications when the land surface model (in this case Noah LSM) is used to provide the lower boundary conditions required by the LES method.